The Forced Swim Test: A Cruel, Ineffective Experiment in Which Small Animals Are Trapped in Beakers of Water Until They Stop Swimming

 The forced swim test doesn’t accurately predict whether a drug will work as a human antidepressant.
 It yields positive results for compounds that aren’t prescribed as human antidepressants, such as caffeine, and negative results for compounds that are.
 Importantly, antidepressant compounds that might work in humans may be mistakenly abandoned based on the test.

-The bottom line: the forced swim test is bad science.
-These experiments do nothing more than terrify animals and delay development of new effective treatments that are so desperately needed.
+The bottom line is that the forced swim test is bad science.
+These experiments do nothing more than terrify animals and delay the development of new effective treatments that are so desperately needed.

 Mr.